Many of us enjoy the warmth that summer brings. But too much of a good thing could be bad.

 By adjusting the fans’ blades to turn counterclockwise, they can produce a downward-flowing cooling breeze.

-Ceiling fans are available in an extensive array of styles and sizes.
-If you’re looking to purchase a fan for an area that doesn’t have much ceiling space, a good flush mount ceiling fan should be right up your alley.
+Ceiling fans are available in a wide range of styles and sizes.
+If you’re looking to purchase a fan for an area with limited ceiling space, a good flush-mount ceiling fan should be just right for you.

 Mistake #2: Using your oven while the sun is out.